zeroc-ice/ice-demos/objective-c/IceTouch/iPhone/chat/README.md

 connects to a single chat room, allowing you to chat with other chat room participants.

-By default, the demo connects to a chat server hosted on demo.zeroc.com.
-The server accepts both secure and non-secure connections through Glacier2.
+By default, the demo connects throught a WebSocket proxy hosted on zeroc.com to a chat server hosted on demo.zeroc.com.

 You may use any user name and password when connecting.

 If you would like to run your own server, or are otherwise interested in the Chat Demo, the complete source is available